 That’s for two reasons.

 1) There are real benefits to taking the other Essential Strategic Professional paper, ACCA Strategic Business Leader as your last, or near to last, exam.
 Much of the information in Strategic Business Leader is covered in earlier modules and you’ll be better placed to pass if you hold this exam for later.

 2) As learnsignal Head of ACCA Alan Lynch sums up: “If I were you, I would probably pick ACCA Strategic Business Reporting as my first Strategic Professional paper.
 It’s a very detailed paper with a very large syllabus but it’s closely related to Financial Reporting [previously F7], which you’ve probably done fairly recently.”

 Overall, then, ACCA Strategic Business Reporting will likely be the first Strategic Professional paper you sit – and it might even be your first ACCA paper, depending on exemptions.

 Which means this paper could be a big wake-up call.
-Here are the pass rates for Strategic Professional exams and you can see how SBR performed in its first outing:
+Here are the most recent pass rates for Strategic Professional exams and you can see how SBR performed in its first outing:

 Read more: How difficult is the ACCA really?

 One analogy we bring up often is the brain surgeon.

 If you were going into surgery tomorrow, would you really want someone who’d got nearly half the questions wrong on their professional medical exams?